gunjan1909/3d-portfolio/README.md

 Navigate to the deployed website <br>
 Use your mouse to drag and rotate the 3D models<br>
 Click on the models to interact with them and see additional information
+NOTE: The effects and most 3js canvas and webgl models will be best visible on pc/laptop/desktop, due to memory and canvas limits, they have been reduced in phone browser for optimisation.

 ## Credits